St John Ambulance Ireland: History

 However, the Brigade became prominent in Dublin during the Easter Rising of 1916 where it treated casualties on both sides and fed and cared for evacuees.
 Working with Dr. Lumsden during the Easter Rising was Dr. Ella Webb who had joined the Brigade in 1914.
 She helped to set up an emergency hospital at the Brigade's headquarters at 14 Merrion Square during the Rising and "cycled daily through the firing line to visit the hospital" For these acts, and his role in establishing the St John Ambulance Brigade in Ireland, Lumsden was knighted as KBE by George V. At the same time Dr Ella Webb was appointed an MBE for her work.

 Lumsden also encouraged Brigade members to be blood donors and advertised in the Irish national papers for people to register to set up an 'on-call' blood donor panel to serve hospitals in the Dublin area.
 The service later became the National Blood Transfusion Association in 1948 but owes its origin to the Brigade and more especially to Sir John Lumsden.

 In 1922 the Irish Civil War caused the Brigade to go into the front line to help both sides.
 The following year, the first Cadet division (for those aged between 10 and 17) was formed.

 In 1923, after the establishment of the Irish Free State, Lumsden wrote to the President of the Council of the Irish Free State to start the process of breaking the Brigade away from the control of the Brigade in London, and from the British Red Cross Society.
 Moves after 1923 further led to the formation of the Irish Red Cross Society in 1939.
 Lumsden was one of the first members of the Irish Red Cross.
 Following the partition of Ireland, the divisions in Northern Ireland were reorganised in 1924 to form a separate administrative region, the Northern Ireland (Ulster) District, under Drs D.E.
 McCorkell and A.C.H.
 Todd.

 In 1945, arrangements were made to become completely independent of the Brigade in the United Kingdom; the Association and Brigade within the southern Irish state were merged to form a new body, the St John Ambulance Brigade of Ireland, registered with the Order of St John as an "associated body".

-The organisation has been the subject of complaints of child sexual abuse since the 1990s.
+The organisation has been the subject of complaints of child sexual abuse dating to the 1990s.
 In 2019, an investigation by the Child and Family Agency (Tusla) concluded that allegations of abuse made against a former senior member were founded.
 The judgement was upheld by an independent appeals panel in 2020, following an appeal lodged by lawyers for the abuser.
+The board of St. John Ambulance commissioned Judge Geoffrey Shannon to undertake a full internal review and his subsequent report led to significant changes in the organisation to ensure best practice in child protection.